 The course prepares the doctorate in nursing practice (DNP) student to synthesize knowledge through engagement in professional writing scholarship.
 Advanced instruction focuses on several forms of expository writing common in the health professions while emphasizing effective communication between the writer and different audiences.
 Emphasis is placed on cultivating critical thinking skills to prepare exemplars of scholarly writing.
-This course will include 2 hours of lecture weekly.
-Offered Every Other Year (Fall).
+This course is offered in a web-enhanced format.
+Offered as needed.
 (GR)

-NUR 623: Research for Evidence -Based Practice
+NUR 623: Research for Evidence-Based Practice (3)

 This is the second of two courses designed to give the DNP student practical experience in applying statistical findings to the patient, family, populations, clinical unit, systems, and community level.
 It builds on those skills developed in NUR606, Applied Statistics, by integrating principles of evidence-based practice and policy.
 Integration and translation of research to risk assessment, screening, diagnosis, treatment, and health care outcomes is the central focus of this course.
 Further, consideration of qualitative and other evidence is for clinical practice is appraised.
 Prerequisite: NUR606.
-This course will include 3 hours of lecture weekly.
-This course will include 2 hours of lecture weekly.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Fall).
 (GR)

-NUR 625: Public Policy and Health Care Financing
+NUR 625: Public Policy and Health Care Financing (3)

 This course provides an overview of public policy decisions that impact the organization, financing and delivery of health care within the United States Health Care System.
 The impact of global health issues on public policy and health status will also be discussed.
 The course will include critical analyses of the social, cultural, financial and political issues that impact the delivery of health care by the DNP.
 The course will cover basic health care reimbursement mechanisms and will provide students with the skills necessary for navigating within the current health care financing system to promote optimal patient outcomes.
-This course provides 3 instructional hours per week.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Summer).
 (GR)

-NUR 627: Clinical Theories
+NUR 627: Clinical Theories (2)

 This course is designed to present the content and application of theories that have implications to the independent clinical practice of the DNP as part of the interdisciplinary venue of care.
 Theses theories have application to the clinical area, with implication for health behaviors and outcomes at the patient, family, population, clinical unit, systems and community levels.
 Methods to evaluate current established theories that guide DNP practice will be examined.
 Models for utilization of theories in DNP practice would be presented.
 Exemplars of how health-related theories apply to the clinical setting and various patient populations will be explored and critiqued.
 Technological applications will be incorporated to theory implementation.
-This course will include selected seminar activities and scheduled meetings with course intructor(s) and clinical preceptors.
-Students are required to complete 500 post-Master's supervised clinical hours by the completion of the program.
-Pre-/Co-requisite: NUR608.
+This course is offered in a web-enhanced format.
 Offered Every Other Year (Summer).
 (GR)

-NUR 702: Clinical Internship
+NUR 702: Clinical Internship (1 - 8)